jackyes/SecureSling/README.md

 With SecureSling, your files are encrypted and decrypted directly on your device.
 This means that only you and the recipient can access the content of the files.
-Our server never has access to your unencrypted files, ensuring maximum privacy and security.
+The server never have access to your unencrypted files, ensuring maximum privacy and security.
 You can optionally choose a password to encrypt files.
 In this case the password is required (in addition to the sharing link) to download the file.

 How it Works